 In 2019 Amex acquired LoungeBuddy, and this is the first card to add a LoungeBuddy credit as a benefit.

 The Green from Amex offers up to $100 per calendar year in LoungeBuddy statement credits when you buy lounge access and charge it to your card.

-However, they do also have some unique lounges they partner with that don’t belong to Priority Pass.
+However, LoungeBuddy does also have some unique partner lounges that don’t belong to Priority Pass.